Stochastic Modelling of Symmetric Positive Definite Material Tensors

-While it was pointed out already that $\PosSymSecRankSpace$ is not a Lie group under matrix multiplication, the subset $\mrm{Diag}^+(d)\subset\PosSymSecRankSpace$ of positive definite diagonal matrices obviously \emph{is} a commutative Lie group with matrix multiplication.
-And as $\mrm{SO}(d)$ is well known to be a Lie group, the product on the left hand side of \feq{Eq:repr-prod-Lie-2} is a product of Lie groups, and thus is again a Lie group.
-And the advantage of having a representation on a Lie group is that the Lie group can itself be easily represented on its Lie algebra---the tangent space at the identity and thus importantly an unconstrained linear vector space---via the exponential map.
-In the vicinity of the origin the exponential map is an analytic diffeomorphism, and for the Lie group $\mrm{Diag}^+(d)$ it is actually a globally valid chart, similarly as for $\PosSymSecRankSpace$ in $\genSecTensor = \exp(\symtensor)$ before.
+\rvsi{Unlike $\PosSymSecRankSpace$, the positive definite diagonal matrices $\mrm{Diag}^+(d)\subset\PosSymSecRankSpace$ are a commutative Lie group under normal matrix multiplication.
+Together with the Lie group of proper rotations $\mrm{SO}(d)$, on the left hand side of \feq{Eq:repr-prod-Lie-2} is a product of Lie groups, and thus again a Lie group.
+As already indicated, a Lie group can easily be represented via the exponential map on its Lie algebra---the tangent space at the identity and an unconstrained linear vector space.
+For $\mrm{Diag}^+(d)$ the Lie algebra are the diagonal matrices $\F{diag}(d)\subset\SymSecRankSpace$, and for $\mrm{SO}(d)$ it is well known to be the skew symmetric matrices $\F{so}(d)$ ($\skewsym = -\skewsym^T$), see the following \fsec{Ssec:group-inv-detl}.
+Here the exponential map reduces to the matrix exponential, trivial for diagonal matrices, and for proper orthogonal matrices it may be realised via the well known Rodrigues formula; see \fsec{Ssec:group-inv-detl}, \feeqs{Eq:Exp-rand-ax-rotation}{Eq:Rodrigues-inv}.
+But the connection with Lie group theory not only gives a theoretical underpinning for the representation, at the same times it allows the definition of Riemannian structures and thus the definition of distances and Fréchet means based on it, see \fsec{Ssec:means-spd} and Appendix~\ref{App:metrics-SPD}.}

-The Lie algebra of the commutative Lie group $\mrm{Diag}^+(d)\subset\PosSymSecRankSpace$ is easily seen to be the subspace $\F{diag}(d)\subset\SymSecRankSpace$ of diagonal (and thus symmetric) matrices.
-The Lie algebra of the special orthogonal group $\mrm{SO}(d)$ is known to be the Lie algebra of skew symmetric matrices $\F{so}(d)$ ($\skewsym = -\skewsym^T$, see the following \fsec{Ssec:group-inv-detl}), and thus the spectral synthesis representation \feq{Eq:repr-prod-Lie-2} can be extended to the left with the exponential map, giving a two step modelling process:
+The spectral synthesis representation \feq{Eq:repr-prod-Lie-2} can be extended to the left with the exponential map, giving a two step modelling process: \begin{linenomath}

-Obviously $\eigval = \diag(\lambda^{(i)}) = \diag(\exp y^{(i)}) = \symdiag$ ensures that $\genSecTensor$ is SPD, and the exponential of a diagonal matrix is easy to compute.
-The two steps of exponential map and spectral synthesis can actually be interwoven, explicitly showing that the exponential map is used in the last step: